- Le Centro

 - misure anti covid

 Conserving Canvas is a grant initiative promoted by the Getty Foundation.
 Its focus is on complex conservation treatments of canvas paintings which involve structural operations on the textile support.
-The initiative promotes the transmission of knowledge and skills at an international level through exchanges between professionals and training programmes addressed to young professionals working in the field of Cultural Heritage.
-Among the grant recipients there are many highly qualified institutions such as the National Gallery (London), the Fine Arts Museum of San Francisco, the Henry E. Huntington Library & Art Gallery (Southern California) or the Sweden's National Historical Museums, just to mention a few.
+The initiative promotes the transmission of knowledge and skills at an international level through exchanges between professionals and training programs addressed to young conservators.
+Among the grant recipients there are many highly qualified institutions: https://www.getty.edu/foundation/initiatives/current/conservingcanvas/cc_grantsawarded.html

-With the support of the Getty Foundation through its Conserving Canvas initiative, the Centre is pleased to announce a practical workshop addressed to conservators specialized in paintings on canvas.
+With the support of the Getty Foundation through its Conserving Canvas initiative, the Centre organised a practical workshop addressed to conservators specialized in paintings on canvas.

-It will be an opportunity for 6 conservators (3 per each edition) to deal with complex topics concerning double-sided paintings.
+It was an opportunity for 6 conservators (3 per each edition) to deal with complex topics concerning double-sided paintings.